imtanmay46/SpectreMeltdownTracker/README.md

 - `ld`: The GNU linker
 - `binutils`: A collection of binary tools
 - `sh`: The Bourne Shell (used for running scripts in the terminal)
+- `make`: Make is a build automation tool that streamlines software project compilation using a Makefile to define and execute tasks.

 ## Installation

 There are no additional dependencies beyond Python's standard library.
+Except for:
-Linux
+- Linux System
-GCC
+- GCC
-LD
+- LD
+- Make

 ## Installation (Advanced)
 For users with custom Linux environments, you may need to manually install additional dependencies.
 Make sure you have gcc, ld, binutils, and sh available in your system.